March 27, 2014

 February 6, 2014

 I stopped by my parents’ home today to visit and say hello.
 My father has ALS which has been a tremendous blow to our family – we never saw it coming….a man who, although 86, puts most of us to shame with how active and in-shape he has always been.
-Walking 2 1/2 miles daily – rain or shine – and working out at the gym three times a week for the last 60 years.
-But this is what Life has decided to hand out and we have no choice but to accept it.
-One of the incredible lessons has been the moments of insight I have had into my parents 60 year-long love affair….I have always known that they loved each other – they have never been afraid to show their devotion and affection, on a daily basis.
+Walking 2 miles daily – rain or shine, and not in a shuffling elderly way – always striding at a clip, shoulders back.
+He also worked out at the gym three times a week for the last 60 years – and by the way; never liked doing the “senior group” – always wanted to push himself and work out with young people.
+However, this is what Life has decided to hand him and we have no choice but to accept it.
+One of the incredible lessons has been the moments of insight I have had into my parents 60 year-long love affair….I have always known that they loved each other and they have never been afraid to show their devotion and affection, on a daily basis.
+They have also felt free express their normal marital differences from time to time – so I never had a skewed idea of what marriage was all about.

-Today, while chit-chatting about life in general, my dad pointed out to my mother that the times that she holds most dear were the times when we were small children and they were a young couple – a young family just starting out.
-He reminisced about how they used to get together with their group of friends – other young couple with young families.
-Glory days – for most of those lovely, fun-loving people are long gone.
+Today, while chit-chatting about life in general, my dad pointed out to my mother that the times that she holds most dear were the times when my sister and I were small children and they were a young couple – a young family.
+He reminisced about how they used to get together with their group of friends - other young couple with young families.
+Glory days; for most of those lovely, fun-loving people, all of whom were a big part of my daily life….are long gone.

-Once again – I kept the tears to myself – it is not my time.
+Once again – I kept the tears to myself because it is not my time.

-But as I often say to my husband – where do all these wonderful times, good feelings, long evenings of hysterical laughter…where do these moments of magic go ….once we - go?
+I often sit and talk with my husband and wonder out loud with him – where do all these wonderful times that we are having now, the good feelings, the long evenings of parties and gatherings with family and friends, all the hysterical laughter – where do these moments of magic go ….once we - go?

 January 19, 2014

-Last week, my SUV started to roar – yep, you guessed it – a hole in the muffler.
+Last week, my SUV started to roar .
+Yep, you guessed it – a hole in the muffler.
 On Day 2 of this development I was driving home, a bit embarrassed and self conscious about the loud sound – that is, until I came up behind Mr. Bad Driver.
 He was driving exceptionally slow and (seriously?!?!) looking for parking while in the middle of a very busy intersection.
-I couldn’t get left there, stuck in the intersection when the light turned red.
-So I ever-so-slightly hit the gas. my vehicle squealed on a patch of ice (of course) as I roared by, and all I could think about was that this guy probably thought “jerk!”…or maybe not.
+I couldn’t get left there – stuck in the intersection when the light turned red.
+So I ever-so-slightly hit the gas. my vehicle squealed on a patch of ice (of course) as I roared by, and all I could think about was that this guy was probably thinking “jerk!”…or maybe not.
 I smiled at the thought that perhaps he was thinking “woah, bad-assed mama!”